A Conceptual Framework for Externally-influenced Agents: An Assisted Reinforcement Learning Review: Illustrative Approaches with Components and Links from the Taxonomy

-This section presents an in-depth analysis of some popular ARL approaches.
-Each technique is described as an instance of the proposed taxonomy shown in Section \ref{sec:arl_taxonomy}, in some cases using a specific approach and in other cases a set of them.
+This section presents an in-depth analysis of some popular and well-known ARL approaches.
+Each illustrative approach is described as an instance of the proposed taxonomy shown in Section~\ref{sec:arl_taxonomy}, in some cases using a specific approach and in other cases a set of them.
 Therefore, for each presented ARL approach, we show how each processing component and each communication link particularly adapts to the ARL taxonomy using current literature in the respective field for concrete examples.